-Growing up near Kansas City, I enjoyed lots of great BBQ'd ribs.
+Growing up near Kansas City, I enjoyed lots of great barbecued ribs.
 This Kansas City rib rub recipe is where to start if you're wanting to smoked some of your own home-barbecued Kansas City style pork ribs.

 The rub will keep longer if the brown sugar is dried before it's mixed with the other ingredients.
 Spread it on a cookie sheet and let it air dry overnight.

 I let the slabs rest at room temperature during that time.
 That gives them a head start so they finish smoking a little sooner than if they started out cold.